-Film soundtracks have come a long way since their beginnings, when they served only to mask the noise of the projectors in theaters.
+Soundtracks have come a long way since their beginnings, when they only served to hide the noise of projectors in cinemas.
 Today, they are an art form in their own right, with filmmakers exploiting their full potential to enrich narratives.
-Recognizing the fundamental role of music in cinema, Candlelight Rio de Janeiro presents special concerts that pay homage to the great soundtrack hits.
+Recognizing the fundamental role of music in cinema, the Candlelight Rio de Janeiro presents special concerts that pay tribute to the great hits from the soundtracks.

 Concerts such as Magic Soundtracks, Rings, Thrones and Dragons and many others bring to life music from a variety of genres, such as action, science fiction, adventure, magic, drama and even video games.
 Whatever your favorite movie or game, there’s a perfect concert for you to relive those unforgettable emotions and reconnect with the stories that marked your life.